Team-2-bodycare/backend-bodycare-v1/README.md

 # Settings

-- Create the .env file and configure following the .env.exemple
+- Create the .env file and configure following the .env.example
 - ```bash
   $ npx prisma generate